ZovoTools

 Once the page has loaded in your browser, the countdown timer works entirely offline.
 All calculations happen in JavaScript on your device.
 You do not need an internet connection for the timer to keep running, update the display, or save your data.
 The only thing that requires a connection is initially loading the page.

-Absolutely.
-Fullscreen mode is designed for exactly that use case.
+.
+Fullscreen mode is for exactly that use case.
 Click the expand icon on any countdown card to fill the entire screen with a large, clean countdown display.
-The numbers are sized to be readable from a distance, making it ideal for projectors, TV screens, or large monitors at events.
+The numbers are sized to be readable from a distance, making it projectors, TV screens, or large monitors at events.
 Press Escape or click the X button to exit fullscreen.

 Update History